 In addition to announcing the newly created jobs, details of a new Dublin office space were also unveiled.

 Tánaiste and Minister for Enterprise, Trade and Employment Leo Varadkar said, “This is great news from Just Eat today.
-These 160 new jobs will be primarily based in the company’s HQ in Dublin, to support the many restaurants right across the country who use the service.
-I know how much many people relied on takeaway services during the pandemic and the fantastic work many delivery drivers and riders did during that time.
-It’s encouraging to see the sector continuing to thrive and grow and I wish the company the best with this new investment."
+These 160 new jobs will be primarily based in the company’s HQ in Dublin, to support the many restaurants right across the country who use the service."

 The newly created positions will primarily be based at the company’s new Dublin offices and will involve roles in customer service, sales, office management and facilities.